 An advanced practicum class that builds on the experience gained in EQS 235 in which students take significant responsibility for the breaking, training and/or retraining of young, green and/or problem horses.
 Coursework includes lunging, long-lining, ground driving, use of cavalletti systems and gymnastic jumping, backing and work under saddle.
-Does not satisfy PE activity requirement; (0.5 credit.)
-Prerequisites: EQS 235, EQT 303.
+Does not satisfy PE activity requirement; (two semester hours.)
+Prerequisites: EQS 235 and EQT 303.